Q Amazing Race

 The challenges ranged from using our brains (can you name the site of the first Parliament building in Toronto?
-Hint: it’s near the Distillery) to using our charm (convincing a Bay Streeter to go on-camera and give us business and life advice).
-Team Blue left the rest of us in their dust, so a huge congratulations to them as they used their brains and their guts and can now revel in the glory! (although as a member of Team Green, who were the first to hit a patio by the water prior to our last challenge, I ask you, who are the real winners?)
+Hint: it’s near the Distillery) to using our charm (convincing a Bay Streeter to go on-camera and give us business advice).
+Team Blue left the rest of us in their dust, so a huge congratulations to them as they used their smarts and their guts and now revel in glory! (although as a member of Team Green, who were the first to hit a patio by the water, I ask you, who are the real winners?)

 But most importantly, we learned a heck of a lot.
-We learned how to collaborate, we learned how to use our brains to tackle a challenges under time constraints, we learned how to be creative and most importantly, we learned that each one of us has a pretty awesome set of particular skills (and don’t worry, the Liam Nesson reference is not lost on me here) that work really well together.
+We learned how to collaborate, how to use our brains to tackle challenges under time constraints, how to be creative and most importantly, we learned that each one of us has a pretty awesome set of particular skills (and don’t worry, the Liam Nesson reference is not lost on me here) that work really well all together.

 “Worry less and make more creative mistakes.” – Andrew Baliuk